Sumaiya001/Data-Structure-and-Algorithms/README.md

-# Data-Structure-and-Algorithms
+# Data-Structure-and-Algorithms in JAVA

-TO GET STARTED WITH EASY PROBLEMS OF DSA.
+TO GET STARTED WITH THE PROBLEMS OF DSA.